Kamaluddin Zafree: Career

 Zafree was famed for his public religious speeches since his time as a student at Kumradi madrasa in Narsingdi.
 His popularity increased significantly whilst teaching at Durbati, gaining a growing following in Narsingdi.
 Zafree subsequently moved to Narsingdi, as a result of numerous invitations from various Muslim leaders there such as Rustam Ali Ashrafi, Ashabuddin Madhu Bhuiyan, Muhammad Jalaluddin, Abdur Rahman Bhuiyan, Tayebuddin Bhuiyab, Tafazzal Husayn, AKM Zainul Abidin, Tota Miah, Shamsher Ali, Shamsuddin Bhuiyan, Shahabuddin Miah, Muhammad Badruzzaman and Mawlana Fazlul Haq.

 The aforementioned scholars also appealed to Zafree to help them establish a modern residential Islamic university in Bangladesh.
 Zafree accepted their proposal and promised to dedicate himself to this task.
 The first meeting was held on 7 January 1974 at the Brahmandi Mor Jame Masjid (now Baitul Aman Mosque), with Zafree officially becoming a member of the organising committee.
 The ninth meeting was held on 4 August 1976 in which the inaugural secretary Muhammad Jalaluddin stepped down due to other responsibilities.
 Subsequently, Zafree was unanimously nominated as the committee's secretary after an initial nomination by Bashir Uddin, backed by Shamsher Ali.
 The Jamea Quasemia Kamil Madrasa was established in the same year, with Zafree becoming its founding principal.

 In 1977, the Jamea Quasemia management committee decided to send Zafree to Saudi Arabia, to perform the Hajj pilgrimage.
 Zafree also found an opportunity to appeal of the Muslim World League, who responded by gifting 12 lakh takas for the development of the Jamea Quasemia.
 The funds were used to build the Imam Ibn Taymiyyah building and buy land for the madrasa eidgah.
 The Saudi ambassador Fouad Abdulhameed Alkhateeb visited the madrasa in 1978, during the annual meeting, and provided assistance in enrolling at the Umm al-Qura University in Makkah, where Zafree studied classical Arabic for two years.
 During his time there, he also presented Islamic programmes on Radio Jeddah.
 Abd al-Aziz Ibn Baz, the Grand Mufti of Saudi Arabia, appointed him as his representative in Bangladesh.

 In 2006, he founded the Bangladesh Islami University in Dhaka, and serves as the chairman of its governing body.
 Zafree was also the founder of the Holy Crescent School in Uttara, an Islamic school in line with the British Curriculum.

 Zafree appears in ATN Bangla as an advisor in its Islamic programmes section.
-In addition to Bangladesh and Saudi Arabia, Zafree has toured forty different countries.
+In addition to Bangladesh and Saudi Arabia, Zafree has toured forty countries.
 He has visited the United Kingdom where he was invited to numerous public events and radio shows in Manchester and London's Channel S. He has served as an imam and khatib at the East London Mosque, including Eid prayers, and was a chairman of its committee.
 He was the founding chairman of a mosque during his travels to Austria, with the present imam and khatib being his student Rafiqul Islam Madani.
 Zafree was one of the founders of the Toronto Islamic Centre in Canada.